mpkocher/pydantic-cli/README.md

 - Internal tools driven by a Pydantic data model/schema
 - Configuration heavy tools that are driven by either partial (i.e, "presets") or complete configuration files defined using JSON

 Note: Newer version of `Pydantic-settings` has support for commandline functionality.
+It allows mixing of "sources", such as ENV, YAML, JSON and might satisfy your requirements.

 https://docs.pydantic.dev/2.8/concepts/pydantic_settings/#settings-management

-`Pydantic-cli` predates the CLI component of `pydantic-settings` and has a few different requirements.
+`Pydantic-cli` predates the CLI component of `pydantic-settings` and has a few different requirements and design approach.

 ## Quick Start